 Those that train early in the morning are a special kind of breed.
-Not everyone can train in the morning and, shooting you straight; not everyone SHOULD train in the morning.
-Training in the mornings isn’t ideal but some days though you just can’t help it
+Not everyone can train in the morning and, shooting you straight; not everyone SHOULD complete morning workouts.
+Training in the mornings isn’t ideal but some days though you just can’t help it.

 Most people would rather wake up, drink a cup of coffee, get in breakfast and slowly warm up throughout the morning before they skipped off to do their workout but that schedule doesn’t work for everyone.